nielsberglund/nielsblogsource/content/posts/2019-12-23-how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 * Save the settings from previous steps to config files.
 * Go back and change settings.
 * Cancel out.
-* Script the settings to a notebook
+* Script the settings to a notebook.

 The last option in the list above is what we choose when we deploy.